embunnik/clonal_scores/README.md

 # clonal_scores
-Perl code to find clonal sequences in B cell receptor sequencing data
+Perl code to find clonal sequences in B cell receptor sequencing data, defined as having the same IGHV usage, the same IGHJ usage, the same HCDR3 length, and at least X% similarity in HCDR3 sequence, where X is user defined

 ## Usage
-perl clonal_scores.pl <sequence_data.csv> <percent AA similarity in HCDR3>
+perl clonal_scores.pl sequence_data.csv X

+where X is the minimum percent similarity in HCDR3 sequence for two sequences to be considered clonally related.

 ## Input file